 - HESA (the Higher Education and Statistics Agency).
 We share some apprentice data with HESA to help HESA carry out its statutory functions in the public interest.
 Every apprentice has a HESA record which contains various details about you including your ethnic group and any disabilities you have declared.
 For more information please see the HESA website.

 - ESFA (the Education and Skills Funding Agency) and DfE (Department for Education).
 We are required to share some apprentice data with the ESFA to enable the DfE to perform its statutory functions.
+We also act as a processor for the ESFA and collect some information on its behalf to populate your Individualised Learner Record (ILR), which we then make available to the ESFA.
 Further information about how the ESFA and DfE will process your personal data can be found in the ESFA privacy notice.